 I know the first time I was out with my first baby, I found myself having to make a run to Walmart for baby clothes.
 Don't be me.
 Be prepared.

 Consider hosting this year, with a little extra help

 If you're the only person bringing a young child, it can make sense to host the holidays.
 That way, you know you have everything your little one needs on hand, and if you have an older baby or toddler, the environment will be baby-proofed already.

 Thanksgiving or Christmas doesn’t have to be stressful, even if you’re the one hosting it!
 Ask everybody to chip in to make the whole ordeal way more manageable.
 Have your guests bring a side or dessert, that way you can focus on the main dish instead of the entire meal.
 This will cut down the amount of time you need to spend on your feet cooking, so you can focus more on your baby.

 Throw perfection out the window

-Perfection and striving for it is what will make the holidays so stressful!
-With limited sleep and a newborn continually asking for your attention, it’s expected that your home won’t be straight out of Better Homes and Gardens!
+Striving for perfection is one of the most stressful things you can do over the holidays!
+With limited sleep and a newborn continually asking for your attention, it’s expected that your home won't be straight out of Better Homes and Gardens!
 It’s okay if you need to use paper plates on Thanksgiving Day, or if your pie is from Meijer.
-Don’t sweat the small stuff.
+Don't sweat the small stuff.
 Don’t let Pinterest or Instagram make you feel bad about your holiday plans.

 Having a newborn during the holiday season can be a massive source of stress.
 However, it doesn’t have to be overwhelming.
 With a few simple tips and tricks, you can help keep everything under control, even with a new baby in tow.